 Perhaps one of the biggest concerns when driving in Cappadocia is where to park.
 Luckily for visitors, there are usually plenty of places to park in Cappadocia, and most of them are free.

-There is often a parking lot at the places to visit in Cappadocia.
+There is often a parking lot at the top places to visit in Cappadocia.
 Some of them are free and some of them are not.
-But don’t worry, parking is usually very cheap.
+But don’t worry, parking is usually very cheap in Turkey.

 Is Driving in Cappadocia easy?

 For the most part, driving in Cappadocia is easy and seamless.
 The roads are wide and are in mostly good condition.
-Some towns such as Uchisar and Urgup have narrow streets on a high incline, which could be problematic for inexperienced drivers.
+Some towns such as Uchisar and Urgup have narrow streets on a high incline, which could be problematic for inexperienced drivers, but the roads are well maintained and rarely have pot holes.

 The highways that connect the towns in Cappadocia are well-paved, flat, and smooth, which makes driving very enjoyable.
 However, from our experience, Turkish drivers can be a bit aggressive.
 They can go quite fast on the highway, especially seeing that nothing is in front of them for miles.

 Similar to USA, you drive on the right-hand side of the road in Turkey.
-If you are coming from the UK, you might need a little bit of adjustment to make yourself comfortable.
+If you are coming from the UK, you might need a little bit of time to practice and adjust to the opposite side.

 Things To Do in Cappadocia With A Car